cue-lang/cue/doc/ref/spec.md

 or as a _definition_ (using `::`).
 Definitions are not emitted as part of the model and are never required to be concrete when emitting data.
-It is illegal to have a normal field and a definition with the same name within the same struct.
+It is illegal to have a regular field and a definition with the same name within the same struct.
 Literal structs that are part of a definition's value are implicitly closed.
 An ellipsis `...` in such literal structs keeps them open,